solana-labs/solana/docs/src/proposals/unified-scheduler.md

 Simply put, the current transaction pattern is extremely diversified in terms of various aspects of system resource usage.
-This is a stark difference since existing implementations were designed/implemented, warranting to rework on the area.
+This is a stark difference since existing implementations were designed/implemented originally, warranting to rework on the area.

 Firstly, it's safe assumption that transaction execution's wall-clock duration will differ by 100x: from spl-token transfer's ~50us, to heavily-corss-margined liquidation's ~5ms.
-These are due to the nature of inherent complexity differences of these respective atomic state transitions, which are both reasonable for both mentioned use cases.
+These are due to the nature of inherent complexity differences of these respective atomic state transitions, which are reasonable for both of mentioned use cases.
 Thus, even after all upcoming optimizations (like `direct_mapping`) are in place, it's expected for these variance to persist for foreseeable future.

 Regarding discussion of scheduler's design, it's also important to note that transaction's address access pattern varies greatly as well.
 Simple